Kalkidan-eme/ETS0784-16/python/str_methods/README.md

 The str.isalpha() method checks whether all characters in a string are alphabetic (i.e., letters only, with no numbers or special characters).
 If the condition is met, it returns True; otherwise, it returns False.
 # str.isdigit() Method
 The str.isdigit() method verifies if all characters in a string are numeric digits.
 Similarly to , it returns True if the string is made up entirely of digits and False otherwise.
+# str.isalnum() Method
+The str.isalnum() method checks whether all characters in a string are alphanumeric, meaning they consist only of letters and numbers, without any spaces or special symbols.
+For instance, if the string consists both number and alphabet would return True because it only contains letters and numbers, while False would return  if there is space.
+# str.issapce() Method
+The str.isspace() method evaluates whether a string is made up entirely of whitespace characters such as spaces, tabs, or newline characters.
+For example, the string " " would return True because it only contains spaces, while  "hi hi" would return False as it includes non-whitespace characters.
+# str.format() Method
+The str.format() method allows you to create formatted strings by embedding dynamic values into placeholders defined using curly braces {} .
+# F-string
+Provide a concise way to format strings by embedding variables directly into the text.
+To use them, you prefix the string with f and include the variables inside curly braces.